Learning Task-Oriented Flows to Mutually Guide Feature Alignment in Synthesized and Real Video Denoising: More Experiments

 \subsection{Generalization of Real Video Denoising Model}

-To investigate the generalization performance, we compare the PSNR of our method with RealBasicVSR \cite{suppchan2021realbasicvsr} using on REDS4 testing set.
-Note that these two methods are trained on our noise degradations.
-Specifically, we use REDS4 (4 testing clips, \ie 000, 011, 015 and 020) to synthesize Gaussian noise, Poisson noise, Speckle noise, Camera noise, JPEG compression noise and Video compression noise using the same setting as Figures \ref{fig:property} and \ref{fig:distributions}.
+To investigate the generalization performance, we test our method on REDS4 testing set with different noise types.
+Specifically, we use REDS4 as a base and synthesize an additional noise type into the videos for each column in Table~\ref{supptab:generalization}.
+The trained model is then tested on the synthesized video with new noise.
+The different noise types are Gaussian noise, Poisson noise, Speckle noise, Camera noise, JPEG compression noise and Video compression noise.
 The levels of Gaussian and Speckle noise are 10, the scale of Poisson is 0.05, the quality scale of JPEG compression noise is 80, and the codec and bitrate of Video compression noise are `mpeg4' and $1e5$.
-In Table \ref{supptab:generalization}, our method achieves higher PSNR than RealBasicVSR \cite{suppchan2021realbasicvsr}.
-It means that our video denoiser has better generalization performance on other noise.
+Our video denoiser has good generalization performance on other noise.